Pobega/dotfiles/README.md

 Use GNU stow to symlink these files to your own home directory.

 ## bash
 The bash configuration is similar to ohmyzsh, except more portable.
-It shows the runtime of the last command and git status information.
+Git status is printed to the right of the prompt and has coloring for the current HEAD state.

 ![bashrc screenshot](https://raw.githubusercontent.com/pobega/dotfiles/master/bash.png)